priyanka-smitha/Hello/README.md

 ![alt deploy](screenshots_deploy/canary_code.png)

 3] The canary **dies** when the CPU has a load higher than a particular threshold, and the proxy routes the traffic of the canary to the productio as shown below.
-On port 4000 the canary points to the production server.
+On port 4000 the canary points to the production server. app1.js has some CPU intensive code and hence the canary is **killed**.

 ![alt deploy](screenshots_deploy/canary_world.png)